 John Maxwell Coetzee is an outstanding, famous, prolific, unique, and a prominent South African writer.
-He was born in South Africa.
-Later on he became an Australian citizen.
+He was born in South Africa, later from 2003 he became an Australian citizen of nation.
 He is an essayist, linguist, novelist, literary criticizer, vocalist, and translator.
-He was honoured with many prestigious literary awards including the Nobel Prize in 2003 in literature.
-His novel Life & Times of Michael K is placed in Booker Prize Winners list in literature in 1999.
+He was honoured many prestigious literary awards including the Nobel Prize in 2003 in literature.
+His novel Life & Times of Michael K is placed Booker Prize Winners list in literature in 1999.
 J.M.
-Coetzee's writings often centre around the South African non-white people, who were ruled by systems of apartheid.
-His writings mirrored the realities of South African life.
-The novel has been divided into three parts, the first and third parts are narrated by an omniscient narrator, remaining second part is narrated by a Medical Officer (a doctor).
+Coetzee's writings often centre on the South African non-white people, which was ruled by systems of apartheid South African's dominant rulers, are a mirror of the realities of South African.
+The novel has been divided into three parts, the first and third part is narrated by an omniscient narrator, remaining of the second part is narrated by a Medical Officer (a doctor).
 J.M.
-Coetzee's novel takes place in South Africa during a civil war from the 1970s to 1980s.
+Coetzee takes place in South Africa during a civil war from the 1970s to 1980s.